anniezh12/hiring-engineers/answers.md

 > Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:
 a.
 One that silences it from 7pm to 9am daily on M-F,

-Simply go to Monitors and click on "Manage Downtime"
+Simply go to Monitors and click on `Manage Downtime`

 ![downtime](images/monitoring-data/downtime-selected.png)